-The intersection class of a hyperbolic periodic point was first considered in [37] and called h-class to obtain the so-called spectral decomposition of axiom A diffeomorphisms.
-With this terminology, a homoclinic class (called h-closure in [37]) is the closure of the intersection class it contains.
+The intersection class of a hyperbolic periodic point was first considered in [39], where it was called an h-class and used to obtain the so-called spectral decomposition of Axiom A diffeomorphisms.
+With this terminology, a homoclinic class (called h-closure in [39]) is the closure of the intersection class it contains.
 Note that a homoclinic class is always a transitive invariant set.
-Moreover, a homoclinic class of a hyperbolic periodic point may contain periodic points which are not homoclinically related with it and, consequently, may contain several distinct intersection classes.
-Indeed, a homoclinic class which is not hyperbolic may support ergodic measures of different indices and/or nonhyperbolic ergodic measures ([27, 21, 4]).
-Moreover, there are examples of homoclinic classes which are not hyperbolic whose ergodic measures are all hyperbolic but that simultaneously support ergodic measures with negative and positive central Lyapunov exponent, see [22, 34].
+Moreover, a homoclinic class of a hyperbolic periodic point may contain periodic points which are not homoclinically related to it and, consequently, may contain several distinct intersection classes.
+Indeed, a homoclinic class which is not hyperbolic may support ergodic measures of different indices and/or nonhyperbolic ergodic measures [30, 24, 5].
+Moreover, there are examples of homoclinic classes which are not hyperbolic, whose ergodic measures are all hyperbolic, but which simultaneously support ergodic measures with negative and positive central Lyapunov exponent (see [25, 37]).